 You also need one of the following qualifications:

-For more more information on how to make an application, please visit our How to Apply page.
+For more information on how to make an application for podiatry courses, please visit our How to Apply page.

 If you are an International student and would like information on making an application, please see our How to Apply page.